Difficulty: Easy-Moderate (distance).

 Converted #rails-to-trails with crusher dust base.

 The Astpotogan Trail connects the communities for Hubbards and East River.
-It is also a 13km section of a larger trail that connects Halifax to Lunenburg, known as the Rum Runner’s Trail.
+It is a 13km section of a larger trail that connects Halifax to Lunenburg, known as the Rum Runner’s Trail.
+This inland section often follows along water, whether a river, brook, lake or pond.
 A former railway now converted to a multi-use trail popular for walking, biking, and ATV travel.

-Since it’s a former railway, there are no especially steep inclines or declines making it ideal for biking.
+This former railway has no especially steep inclines or declines making it ideal for biking.
 The packed crusher dust base may not be well-suited to road bikes with thin tires but is packed enough to be easily done with hybrid or mountain bikes with their typically thicker tires.
 It’s well maintained with potholes and other anomalies kept to a minimum.

 The crusher dust can be unevenly packed in some sections due to ATV traffic.
 ATV’s share these trails, so you should always keep your head up, stop and move to the side to let them pass.
 ATV drivers have always been respectful of the rules and etiquette from my experience on these trails.